adenvt/pokedex/README.md

 ## LICENSE

 This Project was originally used for Tokopedia Software Engineer - Web Platform Pretest Submission.

 USING IT FOR SAME PURPOSE WITHOUT MAJOR CHANGES IS PROHIBITED.
-Otherthan that, this project following: MIT Licence
+Otherwise, it following: MIT Licence